Component or Cartridge

 How to Choose the Right Seal

-Mechanical seals are used in pumps to prevent fluid leakage between a rotating shaft and stationary housing.
-They consist of a rotating element and a stationary element, each with a lapped, precision-smooth mating face.
-Seal performance is determined primarily by the condition of the faces and the pressure applied to them.
-Other key factors include heat, vibration and the fluid characteristics.
-Depending on the application and user's requirements, different seal types may be appropriate.
+Mechanical seals in pumps prevent fluid leakage between a rotating shaft and stationary housing.
+Each seal consists of a rotating and stationary element with precision-smooth, lapped mating faces.
+Seal performance depends primarily on the condition of these faces and the applied pressure.
+Other critical factors include heat, vibration, and fluid characteristics.
+Depending on the specific application and user needs, different seal types may be appropriate.

 Component Seals